snoozleEmily/my_little_master/README.md

 # My Little Master

-This is a game a **work in progress** and is being made in collaboration between @snoozleEmily and @jluizcalonio
+This game is a **work in progress** and is being made in collaboration between @snoozleEmily and @jluizcalonio